 Anytime a person learns something new they naturally progress through these stages of learning.
 As new information is acquired, an individual begins to process it logically and make judgments.
 These stages are performed at all ages and by all learners.
 Classical Education, from a research base, is most closely aligned with Cognitivist learning theories.
-These theories postulate that children generate knowledge and meaning through sequential development of an individuals cognitive abilities, such as the mental processes of analyze, reflect, apply, create, understand, recognize, recall, and evaluate.
-The Cognitivists' (e.g. Piaget, Bruner, Vygotsky)learning process is adoptive learning of techniques, procedures, organization, and structure to develop internal cognitive structure that strengthens synapses in the The learner requires assistance to develop prior knowledge brain. and integrate new knowledge.
+These theories postulate that children generate knowledge and meaning through sequential development of an individuals cognitive abilities, such as the mental processes of create, recall, analyze, reflect, apply, understand, evaluate.
+The Cognitivists' (e.g. Piaget, Bruner, Vygotsky)learning process is adoptive learning of techniques, procedures, organization, and structure to develop internal cognitive structure that strengthens synapses in the The learner requires assistance to develop prior knowledge brain. integrate new knowledge.
 The purpose in education is to develop conceptual knowledge, techniques, procedures, and algorithmic problem solving using Verbal/Linguistic and Logical/Mathematical intelligences.
 BCCA will focus on teaching methodology that enhances learning opportunities including direct instruction, cooperative learning, and inductive instruction.
-To enhance learning in the middle school years, students begin to synthesize and evaluate new learning through teacher modeling, Socratic circles, reflection and task structuring.
+To enhance learning in the middle school years, students begin to synthesize evaluate new learning through teacher modeling, Socratic circles, reflection and task structuring.
 Design Thinking is based on resolving real-life cases through group analysis and brainstorming.
 Mind Maps are a common technique for exploring self-learning.

 Research shows that inquiry-based instruction has considerable advantages in the classroom.
-Students in regular and special education classrooms have the problem-solving opportunity to develop and reasoning skills through activities concrete, hands-on science that make inquiry-based up instruction.
-The National Science Education Standards advocate the use of inquiry teaching, using such methods as posing questions, examining data,planning investigations, collecting and interpreting data, and proposing explanations (Varma et al., 2009).
+Students in regular and special education classrooms have the to problem-solving opportunity develop and reasoning skills through hands-on science activities that make inquiry-based up instruction.
+The National Science Education Standards advocate the use of inquiry teaching, using such methods as posing questions, data, planning investigations, collecting interpreting and data, proposing explanations (Varma et al., 2009).